R v Keegstra: Implications of the Supreme Court case for similar issues

 The case provided precedent for other freedom of expression and hate speech cases.
 In R v Butler (1992), a case considering laws against obscenity, the Supreme Court cited Keegstra to note that freedom of expression should be interpreted generously and was infringed in that case.
 In another hate speech case, R v Krymowski (2005), the Court noted that Keegstra had demonstrated hate speech laws were constitutional.
 Building on expectations that there must be evidence of promotion of hatred against a group, the Court added in Krymowski that courts should then consider the "totality of the evidence" to conclude whether a group had fallen victim to hate speech.

 Action by the Alberta Teachers' Association

 The Alberta Teachers' Association had modified its code of ethics in order to prevent any hate crime against an ethnic group.
 This included the right to protect the self-respect of any individual or group regardless of any prejudgment to race, religion, age or other physical characteristics.
 New requests were made to qualify new teachers through constant assessments and Minister of Education David Thomas King formed a council to establish the Alberta Teacher Standards.
 The council’s main focus was to devise procedures for classroom checkup of teacher proficiency.
 Keegstra was fined $5,000 and his professional teaching certificate was suspended.
-The guilty verdict in the trial did not necessarily prove justice for the offended group.
-James Keegstra never abandoned his anti-Semitic beliefs, despite the accusations and faults found in his teachings against Jews.
+The guilty verdict in the trial did not cause Keegstra to abandon his antisemitic beliefs.